SlideSpeak/slidespeak-backend/README.md

 ![slidespeak-banner-github](https://github.com/SlideSpeak/slidespeak-backend/assets/5519740/6dba254f-abdd-40fd-a647-59ec2b41e0fb)

-[SlideSpeak](https://slidespeak.co): Summarize PowerPoint files with AI.
-Chat and ask questions about any PowerPoint file.
+[SlideSpeak](https://slidespeak.co): The ultimate AI presentation maker.
+Summarize PowerPoint files with AI or create entire PowerPoint presentations.
 Upload your PowerPoint files and use SlideSpeak to get the information you need.

 SlideSpeak was built with: